Mission: Activating community-led solutions to create sustainable change in policies, places, and population health.

 Active Living

-• Park & Playground – in Marion County, CHC will work to increase the number of adults/youth that have access to places for physical activity through the establishment of a new neighborhood park
+• Park & Playground – in Marion County, CHC will work to increase the number of adults/youth that have access to places for physical activity through the enhancement of a neighborhood park

 • Bike & Pedestrian Infrastructure – Downtown residents will see an increase in access to physical activity opportunities as a result of bike and pedestrian infrastructure improvements